kamon-io/docker-grafana-graphite/README.md

 ### Using the Docker Index ###

-This image is published under [Kamon's repository on the Docker Hub](https://hub.docker.com/u/kamon/) and all you need as a prerequisite is having Docker installed on your machine.
+This image is published under [Kamon's repository on the Docker Hub](https://hub.docker.com/u/kamon/) and all you need as a prerequisite is having `docker`, `docker-compose`, and `make` installed on your machine.
 The container exposes the following ports:

 - `80`: the Grafana web interface.
 - `81`: the Graphite web port